A Survey of Model Architectures in Information Retrieval: Neural Ranking Models

-\paragraph{Representation-based models.} This genre of models can be regarded as an extension of vector space models (\cref{sec:traditional}), which independently encode queries and documents into a shared latent vector space, where relevance is determiend through simple comparison functions such as cosine similarity or dot product, as illustrated in~\cref{fig:architecture:representation}.
+This genre of models can be regarded as an extension of Vector Space Models (\cref{sec:traditional}), which independently encode queries and documents into a shared latent vector space, where relevance is determined through simple comparison functions such as cosine similarity or dot product, as illustrated in~\cref{fig:architecture:representation}.
 This approach maintains clear separation between query and document processing, with no interaction occurring during the encoding procedure.
 The core architectural challenge is designing an encoder network that transforms a variable-length sequence of term embeddings into a single, fixed-size semantic vector.

 The Deep Structured Semantic Model~\citep[\textsc{DSSM,}][]{huang2013dssm,gao2014modelinginterestingness} is an early example.
 It utilizes word hashing (a technique to manage large vocabularies by grouping words into a smaller number of hash buckets) and multilayer perceptrons (MLPs) to independently encode term vectors of queries and documents, enabling the computation of ranking scores based on the cosine similarity of their embeddings.
 Later works modify \textsc{DSSM}'s encoder network to better capture richer semantic and contextual information.
-Convolutional \textsc{DSSM}\citep[\textsc{C-DSSM},][]{shen2014cdssm} leverages a CNN architecture.
+Convolutional \textsc{DSSM}\citep[\textsc{C-DSSM},][]{shen2014cdssm} leverages a convolutional neural network (CNN) architecture.
 Specifically, it applies 1D convolutions over the sequence of word embeddings, allowing the model to learn representations for n-grams and local phrases.
 A max-pooling layer then selects the most salient local features to form the final document vector.
 Another variant of \textsc{DSSM} replaces MLPs with recurrent layers such as Long Short-Term Memory (LSTM) network~\citep{hochreiter1997long,palangi2016deep,wan2016deep,cohen2016end2end} or tree-structured networks~\citep{tai-etal-2015-improvedsemanticrepresentations}.
 The LSTM processes the text sequentially, and its recurrent nature allows it to capture word order and long-range dependencies across the entire text, with the final hidden state often used as the comprehensive representation for the query or document.
+Based on the assumption of documents' hierarchical structure, \cite{yang-etal-2016-hierarchical-attention-networks,Song2018DeepHierarchicalAttentionNetworks,zhu2019hierarchicalattentionretrieval} use attention~\citep{bahdanau2014neural} to model token, phrase and sentence representations for enhanced document/passage representations.